-Use this sample CLEP policy as a guide to setting your own.
+Use the sample CLEP policy below as a guide to setting your own.

 Questions to Consider When Setting a CLEP Policy

 - For each exam, what is the minimum credit-granting score?
-See credit recommendations from the American Council on Education.
+See credit recommendations from the American Council on Education below.

 - How much credit is granted for each exam?
 In some cases, students may earn more credit for a higher score on the same exam.

 - What are the equivalent courses for each exam?

 - What type of credit is granted for each exam?
 For example, does the credit granted for CLEP satisfy major requirements, core requirements, or general education requirements?
 Is course exemption granted for a successful score?